lightediand/primes/README.md

    ss = { (n√p)² | n ∈ ℕ, p ∈ ℙ }, or equivalently,

    ss = { n²p | n ∈ ℕ, p ∈ ℙ }.

+Now updated to reduce the number of primes needed for surd squares by determining least quadratic residues.